syncfusion-content/windowsforms-docs/WindowsForms/ListView/Filtering.md

 ---
 layout: post
-title: Filtering
+title: Filtering in Windows Forms ListView Control | Syncfusion
-description: This section explains about the Filtering support in SfListView.
+description: This section explains about the Filtering support in Syncfusion Windows Forms ListView (SfListView) Control, its elements, and more.
 platform: windowsforms
 control: SfListView
 documentation: ug
 ---

-# Filtering
+# Filtering in Windows Forms ListView
 This section explains how to filter the data and its related operations in the SfListView.

 ## Programmatic Filtering